 Five respondents raised no additional risks.

+One respondent didn’t consider that the Working Group has provided any evidence that the current arrangements block the efficient progression of modifications or that the proposed solution resulted in net benefits to consumers.
+They asked that the working group provides evidence that changes have been unduly delayed, or not raised at all,

 Another respondent noted the risks highlighted in their response to Q1 and suggested these could be mitigated by defining the events which would trigger the Secretariat raising a Change Proposal and also that any preliminary work costs being at the discretion of ElectraLink and unrecoverable via DCUSA parties.

 Question 3: Can you think of any other risks and issues that the Working Group should consider?
 Please provide your rationale.